 Other pests to watch out for include aphids, flea beetles, beet webworms, spider mites, and cutworms.
 These critters can severely damage or even kill the plants.

 So, how can you protect your plants from these pesky pests?
-Well, one way is to use homemade and organic pesticides to get rid of them.
+One way to eliminate them is to use homemade and organic pesticides.

 Diseases